 *Shirley Caesar was born on this date in 1938.
 She is a Black gospel singer and pastor.

-Caesar was born and raised in Durham, North Carolina, her father died when she was eight years old.
-During that time she took on the responsibility of caring for a semi-invalid mother.
+Caesar was born and raised in Durham, North Carolina; her father died when she was eight years old.
+She took on the responsibility of caring for a semi-invalid mother.
 Caesar began singing as a young girl in church.
 She remained determined and continued her education while developing her remarkable musical talent.
 She eventually graduated magna cum laude with a Bachelor of Arts in Marketing from Shaw University.

-In 2000, the Gospel Music Association - which also annually hosts the Dove Awards - inducted her into the Gospel Music Hall of Fame at its headquarters in Nashville, Tennessee.
+In 2000, the Gospel Music Association - which also hosts the Dove Awards - inducted her into the Gospel Music Hall of Fame at its headquarters in Nashville, Tennessee.